Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective curve defined over $\bc$ of genus $g \geq 2$.
-Let $\bh$ be the {\em upper half space} and $\pi$ a subgroup of the discontinuous group of automorphisms of $\bh$ such that $X = {\bh}/{\pi}$.
-We note that the action of $\pi$ is \textit{not} assumed to be free.
-It is well known that the set of fixed points of $\pi$ are finite and the isotropy subgroups are cyclic of finite order.
-Let $z_i\in \bh$ be the set of fixed points of the action of $\pi$ and let the isotropy subgroups be denoted by
+Let ${\mathcal R} \subset X$ be a fixed set of points of $X$ with $m = |{\mathcal R}|$ and let $n_i$ be a set of positive integers attached to each of the points $x_i \in {\mathcal R}$.
+The uniformization theorem states that there exists a simply connected covering surface $q:\tilde X \to X$, unique upto isomorphism, subordinate to the given signature i.e. ramified precisely over the points ${\mathcal R} = \{x_i\} \subset X$ together with ramification indices $n_i$ at these points.
+Since $g \geq 2$, we may identify $\tilde X$ with $\bh$ the {\em upper half space} (cf. \cite[page 49-50]{weil}).
+Let $\pi$ be the subgroup of the discontinuous group of automorphisms of $\bh$ such that $X = {\bh}/{\pi}$.
+Note that the action of $\pi$ is \textit{not} free.
+Let $q:\bh \to X$ be the quotient projection.
+It is well known that the isotropy subgroups at the points $z_i \in q^{-1}({\mathcal R})$ are cyclic of finite order.
+Let the isotropy subgroups be denoted by